···

 The Future Painted Dark

 Not dark because something bad happened — dark because nothing is clear.
-The absence of certainty gets filled with dread.
+The absence of certainty gets filled with worst cases.
 Every possible future seems to include something going wrong, and you can't find one that feels safe.

 Frozen by What-Ifs

 You can't move forward because you can't predict what's ahead.
-Each option leads to more uncertainty, and the questions branch into more questions.
-The paralysis isn't about laziness — it's about a mind that can't act without certainty it will never have.
+Each option leads to more uncertainty.
+The paralysis isn't laziness — it's a mind that refuses to act without a guarantee it will never get.

 Planning That Never Ends

 You research, plan, prepare — then research more.
 It feels productive but it's actually avoidance with a to-do list.
-No amount of planning can eliminate what's unclear, but your mind keeps trying because doing nothing feels worse.
+No amount of planning can eliminate what's unclear, but your mind keeps trying.

 The 3 AM Questions

 In the dark and the quiet, the fears get louder.
 What if this was the wrong choice?
 What if I can't handle what's coming?
-The questions multiply because there's nothing to distract from them.
 Sleep becomes another thing you can't control.

 Why Blank Space Fills Dark